ahmaazouzi/js_good_parts/README.md

 	4. The **function body** wrapped into curly brackets which is a list of statements which are executed when the function is invoked.

 ### Invocation:
 - When a function is invoked, control and parameters are passed to the new function.
-Two more parameters are passed to the invoked function, namely `this` and `arguments`.
+Two more parameters are passed to the invoked function, namely `this` and [`arguments`](#lala).
 - There is no type checking of arguments and the mismatch between the parameter and argument lengths doesn't cause a runtime error.
-If there are less arguments than required, other parameters are initialized to _undefined._ If there are more arguments, they are ignored.h
+If there are less arguments than required, other parameters are initialized to _undefined._ If there are more arguments, they are ignored.
 - The **this** parameter is essential to object oriented programming.
 Its value is determined by one of four invocation patterns:

-#### 	1.The Method Invocation Pattern:
+#### 	1.The Method Invocation Pattern (and the meaning of `this`):
 - When a function is the value of an object's property, it's called a method.
 - When a method is invoked, `this` is bound to the object it is a property of.
 - A method uses `this` to retrieve and modify its object's values as showin in the following example: